Common questions about VMware to Azure replication

-- The configuration server itself that coordinates communications between on-premises and Azure and manages data replication.
+- The configuration server itself.
+The server coordinates communications between on-premises components and Azure, and manages data replication.

-- The process server that acts as a replication gateway.
-It receives replication data; optimizes it with caching, compression, and encryption; and sends it to Azure storage.
-The process server also does a push install of the Mobility Service on VMs, and performs automatic discovery of on-premises VMware VMs.
+- Sends the data to Azure Storage.
+The process server also does a push install of the Mobility Service on VMs and performs automatic discovery of on-premises VMware VMs.

-- The master target server that handles replication data during failback from Azure.
+- The master target server, which handles replication data during failback from Azure.